 Pure and Simple Blend

 Muscari/Anemone blanda.
-Pure and Simple spring beauty!
+Pure and Simple is a spring beauty!
 A joyful pairing of cobalt-blue Muscari and white and cheerful Anemone blanda.
 Early blooming and compact, this is perfect for the front of the border.
-Height 16-22".
+Height 6-10".
 Various bulb sizes.

 Plant them in groups of at least five bulbs, 3"-5" apart and 3"-5" deep.
 They thrive in sun or part shade, in any well drained soil.
 Muscari naturalizes easily and will form large colonies that persist for years.